shailesh1729/tisp/book/convex_sets/subgradients.md

 ### Proper Convex Functions

-In this section, we discuss the properties of the subdifferential sets for convex functions.
+In this section, we discuss the properties of the subdifferential sets for proper convex functions.

+A proper convex function may not be subdifferentiable at every point in its domain.
+However, it is indeed subdifferentiable at the interior points and relative interior points of its domain.

 ```{prf:theorem} Nonemptiness and boundedness of the subdifferential at interior points